Course - Typography 2 - IDG1010

 The first part is based upon exploration of graphic variables.
 This is about basic typographical questions; how to develop a clear idea; the co-play of size, position and direction; exploration of white-space and typographical complexity.
 Text is composited and developed into different shape- and colour variants.
 The variants form a contionous process towards a final solution.

 The second part is about concept development and congeniality in typography.
-The assignment is about seeing, making and understanding the connection between language, culture, typographical form and colour.
+The assignment is about seeing, making and understanding the connection between language, culture, typographical form, style and colour.
 This through analysis of collected material and iterative exploration of esthetic principles and cultural conventions.

 Learning methods and activities

 The course consists of lectures as well as group based or individual tutorials.
 The tutorials follows the assignments and the lecturer will be accessible both by request and based on defined times.
-Active participation in the tutorials is expected through cooperation and dialoge with fellow students and the lecturer.
+Active participation in the tutorials is expected through cooperation and dialoge with the lecturer and fellow students.

 Further on evaluation

-Summative assessment at the end of the semester: Pass / fail.
-If failed, either a new or improved portfolio must be submitted through the next recurrence of the course.
+Summative assessment at the end of the semester: Pass / Fail.
+In the event of a fail, a new or revised portfolio must be submitted the next time the course is offered.

 Specific conditions